(E2) IMG_4762.jpg

 Ranger of the North

 Inspired by his favorite novel, The Lord of the Rings, Peter Christian moved to Alaska and became a ranger with the National Park Service in 1994.
 He has been patrolling and protecting the vast, northern wilderness for thirty years now and has witnessed dramatic changes in that time.
 As he approaches retirement, he must face the reality that the wilderness and wildlife he swore to protect are suffering from a rapidly warming climate.
 Embarking on a deeply personal journey into the far north of Alaska, Peter looks back to the novel that inspired him and searches for the path to hope.
-Following Peter on his journey, “Ranger of the North” is a short documentary in progress.
+“Ranger of the North” is a documentary short that invites viewers into Peter’s mind and follows him on his wilderness journey.

 We welcome you to join our fellowship by contributing to our community campaign here: https://filmfundraising.com/ranger-of-the-north